lmengfan/revit-mcp-python/README.md

 # Creating Your Own Tools

-The modular architecture makes it easy to add new functionality.
+The modular architectire of this project has been crafted specifically to make adding functionalities as easy as posisble.

+Plus, the provided LLM.txt file should provide your language model with all it needs to get started right away.

 The process involves three main parts:

 ## Part 1: Create the Route Module in Revit